US religious group says 17 missionaries kidnapped in Haiti - NewsBreak

 At least 328 kidnapping victims were reported to Haiti’s National Police in the first eight months of 2021, compared with a total of 234 for all of 2020, according to a report issued last month by the United Nations Integrated Office in Haiti known as BINUH.

 Gangs have been accused of kidnapping schoolchildren, doctors, police officers, busloads of passengers and others as they grow more powerful.
-In April, one gang kidnapped five priests and two nuns, a move that prompted a three-day protest.
-Another protest is scheduled for Monday to decry the lack of security.
+In April, one gang kidnapped five priests and two nuns, a move that prompted a three-day protest, with Haitian now preparing for another protest scheduled for Monday to decry the lack of security in the impoverished country.

-“Political turmoil, the surge in gang violence, deteriorating socioeconomic conditions — including food insecurity and malnutrition — all contribute to the worsening of the humanitarian situation,” BINUH said in its report.
-“An overstretched and under-resourced police force alone cannot address the security ills of Haiti.”La Palma island’s volcano roars again, spewing thicker lava
+“Political turmoil, the surge in gang violence, deteriorating socioeconomic conditions – including food insecurity and malnutrition – all contribute to the worsening of the humanitarian situation,” BINUH said in its report.
+“An overstretched and under-resourced police force alone cannot address the security ills of Haiti.

 On Friday, the U.N.
 Security Council voted unanimously to extend the U.N. political mission in Haiti.